celer-pkg/celer/docs/en-US/cmd_autoremove.md

 # Autoremove command

-&emsp;&emsp;The celer autoremove command removes installed packages that are no required by the current project.
+&emsp;&emsp;The autoremove command removes installed packages that are no required by the current project.
 This helps clean up unused dependencies and maintain a tidy development environment.

 ## Command Syntax